jvjvjv/brewhaus/README.md

 ## Development

-When developing, open a terminal window and run `npm run dev` to load a local dev server.
-When a file in the source code is changed either the component or the whole page is reloaded.
+When developing, open two terminal windows.
+In the first, run `npm run dev` for the local UI server.When a file in the source code is changed either the component or the whole page is reloaded.
 This is dependent on which file has been changed.
 Sometimes destructive changes force a full page reload.

-When developing for iOS or Android,
+In the second terminal window, run `npm run devapi` for the express.js server used to fetch website metadata.

 ## Build for Production